judsonmitchell/ClinicCases/documentation/index.md

 ClinicCases is a web-based case management system designed specifically for law school clinics.
 Because law school clinics get new practitioners every year (sometimes every semester), ClinicCases is designed to be easy-to-use with a minimal learning curve.
 It was first released in 2007 and has undergone revisions and upgrades continually since that time.

-ClinicCases is developed by [Judson Mitchell](http://law.loyno.edu/bio/r-judson-mitchell), as Assistant Clincal Professor at [Loyola College of Law, New Orleans](http://law.loyno.edu).
+ClinicCases is developed by [Judson Mitchell](http://law.loyno.edu/bio/r-judson-mitchell), an Assistant Clincal Professor at [Loyola College of Law, New Orleans](http://law.loyno.edu).